flutterdata/flutter_data/README.md

 Immutable models are strongly recommended, equality is very important for things to work well.
 Use data classes like freezed or equality tools.

 It is possible to use mutable classes such as `ChangeNotifier`s.
-However, `id` MUST be a `final` field or at least not have a setter.
+However, `id` MUST be a `final` field (or at least not have a setter).

 Even then, it is recommended to have relationships (`BelongsTo`, `HasMany`) as final fields.
 If they are reassigned via a setter, the model MUST be manually reinitialized (`repository.syncRelationships(model)`) or relationship mappings WILL break.